2020 Miami Dolphins season: Week 1: at New England Patriots

 This was the Patriots' first game without long-time quarterback Tom Brady since October 2, 2016, and their first without Brady on the roster since January 2, 2000.
-The 2020 season opener featured quarterback Cam Newton taking the reigns of the New England offense in his inaugural game as a member of the Patriots.
+The 2020 season opener featured quarterback Cam Newton taking the reins of the New England offense in his inaugural game as a member of the Patriots.
 Newton looked crisp in his first game in over a year as he scored twice on the ground in an offensive ground attack that compiled 217 yards rushing.
 Cam Newton scrambled for 75 yards on the ground and completed 15 of 19 passing, which left Miami's defense frustrated the entire day.
 Miami's offense struggled as well due to three interceptions thrown by veteran quarterback Ryan Fitzpatrick.
 Due to the COVID-19 pandemic, no fans were in the stands and fake crowd noise was piped onto the playing field.
 With the loss, the Dolphins fell to 0–1.